awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 # Amazon EFS CSI driver<a name="efs-csi"></a>

-The [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of Amazon EFS file systems\.
+The [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems\.

 This topic shows you how to deploy the Amazon EFS CSI Driver to your Amazon EKS cluster and verify that it works\.

 **Note**
-This driver is supported on Kubernetes version 1\.14 and later Amazon EKS clusters and nodes\.
 The driver is not supported on Fargate\.
 Alpha features of the Amazon EFS CSI Driver are not supported on Amazon EKS clusters\.
-The driver is in Beta release\.
-It is well tested and supported by Amazon EKS for production use\.
-Support for the driver will not be dropped, though details may change\.
-If the schema or schematics of the driver changes, instructions for migrating to the next version will be provided\.

 For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) project on GitHub\.

 **To deploy the Amazon EFS CSI driver to an Amazon EKS cluster**
-+ Deploy the Amazon EFS CSI Driver with the following command\.
++ Deploy the Amazon EFS CSI driver with the following command\.
 **Note**
 This command requires `kubectl` version 1\.14 or later\.
 You can see your `kubectl` version with the following command\.
 To install or upgrade your `kubectl` version, see [Installing `kubectl`](install-kubectl.md)\.